Current Undergraduate and Post-Baccalaureate Research Assistants

 Daphne Gabaldon is majoring in psychology with a minor in criminal justice.
 She is very excited to be part of the SDS project.
 Her research interests are in correctional and clinical psychology and she is looking forward to gaining experience in the field to help prepare for her future endeavors.

-Carolina Garcia is pursuing a Bachelor of Arts degree in Psychology with a minor in Sociology.
-She joined the lab in summer 2024.
-After graduation she plans on pursuing a graduate degree in Behavioral Analysis as well as a BCABA certification afterwards.
-Her research interests include mental health awareness, the impact of mental health on crime and justice-involved individuals, the use of psychology within politics and the criminal justice system, and strategies for reducing recidivism and stigma.
+Vivian is working on a Bachelor of Arts degree in psychology with a minor in music.
+After graduating, she plans to pursue a doctorate’s degree as well as a career in forensic psychology.
+Her research interests include bringing awareness to mental health within the criminal justice system and reducing stigma and recidivism.

 Camila Thome is a junior pursuing a Bachelor of Arts in Psychology with a minor in Criminal Justice.
 She joined the lab in summer 2025.
 After graduation, she plans on pursuing a graduate degree in either Forensic Psychology or Addiction Studies.
 Her research interests are barriers to accessing treatment, disconnected outreach models in mental health, racialized and status-based criminalization, gendered and intersectional service gaps in the criminal justice system, and the cumulative disadvantage across institutional touchpoints.